by Vincent Foster

 You can connect to the voice assistant you have at home.
 Alexa, Google Assistant, and Siri - they all work with this deadbolt system.
 Connect to them once, and you can then go on to rely on them to work upon all commands you send their way instantly.

 You can also use your phone and the U-Tec app to stay updated on the system, and also to control the system from afar.
 Let friends and family enter the house by giving them access into the house but not the passcode itself.
-That way, you can have complete control on the locking mechanism.
+That way, you can have complete control over the locking mechanism.